rosedblabs/rosedb/README.md

 [English](https://github.com/roseduan/rosedb#rosedb) | [简体中文](https://github.com/roseduan/rosedb/blob/main/README-CN.md)

-rosedb is an embedded k-v database based on LSM+WAL, so it has good write performance and high throughput.
+rosedb is an embedded k-v database based on LSM + WAL, so it has good write performance and high throughput.
 It also supports many kinds of data structures such as `string`, `list`, `hash`, `set`, `zset`，and the API name style is similar to Redis.

 rosedb is in pure `Go`, simple and easy to understand for using or learning.